Cycling during winter can be very challenging due to the cold and wet conditions you’ll face.

 If you plan to wear your jersey on its own as an outer layer on mild and warm days, look for one with reflective detailing.
 This will help you remain visible to others on the road, especially on dark and foggy days.

-If you thought sunglasses were only for summers, think again.
+If you thought sunglasses were only for summer, think again.
 Winter cycling gear is incomplete without good-quality eyewear.

 Eye protection is beneficial on clear winter days when the sun feels too bright on your eyes, and it can also block the cold wind and rain.
 It will also protect your eyes from spray, dirt, and other particles that can get kicked up on your bike trail.